Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 \subsection{The ISW effect}

-In the spatially flat Universe clearly established by \Planck, the detection of the integrated Sachs-Wolfe (ISW) effect provides complementary evidence of the accelerated expansion of the universe, governed by some form of Dark Energy.
-The high sensitivity, high resolution and full-sky coverage of \Planck\ has permitted us, for the first time, to obtain evidence of the ISW directly from CMB measurements, via the non-Gaussian signal induced by the cross-correlation of the secondary anisotropies due to the ISW itself and the lensing clearly detected by \Planck\ \citep{planck2013-p12}.
-Following this approach, we report an ISW detection of $\approx 2.5\sigma$ from the CMB alone.
+In the spatially flat Universe established by \Planck, the detection of the integrated Sachs-Wolfe (ISW) effect provides complementary evidence of the accelerated expansion of the Universe governed by some form of Dark Energy.
+The high sensitivity, high resolution, and full-sky coverage of \Planck\ has permitted us, for the first time, to obtain evidence of the ISW directly from CMB measurements, via the non-Gaussian signal induced by the cross-correlation of the secondary anisotropies due to the ISW itself and the lensing clearly detected by \Planck\ \citep{planck2013-p12}.
+Following this approach, we report an ISW detection of $2.5\sigma$ from the CMB alone.

 In addition, we have also confirmed \citep{planck2013-p14} the ISW signal by cross-correlating the clean CMB maps produced by \Planck\ with several galaxy catalogues, which act as tracers of the gravitational potential.
-This standard technique provides an overall detection of $\approx 3\,\sigma$, by combining information from all the surveys at the same time.
-This figure is somewhat weaker than previous claims made from {\it WMAP} data~\citep[e.g.,][]{Ho2008,Giannantonio2012}.
+Combining information from all the Surveys, this standard technique provides an overall detection of $3\,\sigma$.
+This figure is somewhat weaker than previous claims made from \WMAP\ data~\citep[e.g.,][]{Ho2008,Giannantonio2012}.
 Differences do not seem to be related to the CMB data itself, but rather to the way in which the uncertainties are computed and, especially, to the characterization of the galaxy catalogues.
-A clear agreement with previous detection claims ($\lesssim 3\,\sigma$) using the NVSS data is reported.
-The ISW amplitude estimation made with \Planck\ is in very good agreement with the theoretical expectation (which depends on such characterizations), whereas deviations of more than $1\,\sigma$ were found in previous works.
+A small fraction of these differences (around 0$.3\,\sigma$) may be due to the different cosmological models determined by each experiment, in particular, the lower values of $H_0$ and $\Omega_\Lambda$ reported by \Planck.
+Clear agreement with previous detection claims ($\lesssim 3\,\sigma$) using the NVSS data is reported.
+The ISW amplitude estimation made with \Planck\ is in good agreement with the theoretical expectation (which depends on such characterizations), whereas deviations of more than $1\,\sigma$ were found in previous work.
 These results give support and robustness to our findings.